DonDebonair/dandydev.net/content/there-is-no-big-data.md

 ### Bonus

-You _can_ use "Big Data" as a term to embellish your resume and demand a higher salary from your manager.
-In that case, it might actually be benificial to have your managers believe the "Big Data" hype.
-Don't show them this blog post.

 Now that we got that whole "Big Data" fad out of the way, let me quickly lure you away from a couple of other misunderstood hypes before parting ways:

 - Your company doesn't need **Blockchain** technology, unless you're building a cryptocurrency, [which you shouldn't]({filename}/images/blockchain.jpg)